sky106/js-assignments/README.md

 # js-assignments
-Solution of All Assignments of Java FCS course (Day 1 - Day 7)
+Solution of All Assignments of JavaScript FCS course (Day 1 - Day 8)